-At Sunday’s Super Bowl in Atlanta, CBS Sports has 115 cameras, including three SkyCams flying through the air, and 28 others squeezed into the pylons marking the edges of the end zones.
+At 2019’s Super Bowl in Atlanta, CBS Sports had 115 cameras, including three SkyCams flying through the air, and 28 others squeezed into the pylons marking the edges of the end zones.
 As CBS’s Ken Aagaard said “You get these definitive shots right here on the sideline, all the way down to the 10 yard line…There isn’t a square inch on this field that we do not have covered.”

 Replay producer Ryan Galvin knows that for every play he had just three seconds to choose which of those camera angles to air as an instant replay.
 There’s a digital tape machine for every camera.
 And each one has a name like leopard, Charlie, eagle which he has memorized with a hand-written map.
 Galvin has the help of 36 technicians who are controlling and watching all the camera angles.